 - How do they know they did the "right" thing?

-The possibility of interaction is often defined by the device used to access the website: Swiping and touch is not possible on a (standard) desktop computer, while there is no hover effect on mobile devices.
+The possibility of interaction is often defined by the device used to access the website: Swiping and touching is not possible on a (standard) desktop computer, while there is no hover effect on mobile devices.

 This is exactly what needs to be considered when choosing signifiers.
 For example, are links only clear when I hover over them with the mouse?
 Then a mobile visitor does not recognize that an interaction is possible at all.